thedevdojo/tails-components/README.md

 It's pretty simple to use any of these components or templates in your project.
 Any component you wish to use can be copied and pasted into your own project.
 Visit the [Components](https://devdojo.com/tailwindcss/components) page to view the components and view the source code.
 Additionally, you can view the [Templates](https://devdojo.com/tailwindcss/templates) and simply copy and paste these templates into your own project.

-## 🤲 Contributing
+## 🤲 Contributing 💻

-Watch 🍿 the quick 5 minute video below where you'll learn how to add a component to this repo.
+Watch 🍿 this quick 5 minute video below where you'll be learning how to add a component to this repo.

 <a href="https://devdojo.com/episode/hacktoberfest-2020" target="_blank"><img src="https://cdn.devdojo.com/tails/images/hacktoberfest-png.png" width="640"></a>